While he resists being labelled, John is a writer, thought-leader and business strategist, a serial entrepreneur and, at heart, an environmentalist.

-Latest book now available: The Breakthrough Challenge: 10 Ways to Connect Today’s Profits with Tomorrow’s Bottom Line.
+Hear John talk about the latest Volans report, The Stretch Agenda, in conversation with the Global Reporting Initiative here.
+His latest book is The Breakthrough Challenge: 10 Ways to Connect Today’s Profits with Tomorrow’s Bottom Line.
 Available via Amazon.com, Amazon.co.uk, Waterstones, and Wiley.

-At the age of 11, in 1961, he raised money for the newly formed World Wildlife Fund (WWF), and went on to dedicate his life to helping influence, inspire and stretch the thinking of business leaders through informed ‘story-telling’ and delivering ‘constructive discomfort,’ all in service of true sustainability and breakthrough innovation.
+At the age of 11, in 1961, he raised money for the newly formed World Wildlife Fund (WWF), where he has for many years served on the Council of Ambassadors.
+He went on to dedicate his life to helping influence, inspire and stretch the thinking of business leaders through informed story-telling and delivering ‘constructive discomfort,’ all in service of sustainability’s triple bottom line and breakthrough innovation.

 - 1988’s million-selling Green Consumer Guide (co-authored with SustainAbility co-founder Julia Hailes).